chris7444/ansible-docker-ucp/README.md

 gpgcheck=1
 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release
 ```
-The following articles explain how you can create a local mirror of the Red Hat repositories and how to share them:
+The following articles explain how you can create a local mirror of the Red Hat repositories and how to share them.
 https://access.redhat.com/solutions/23016
 https://access.redhat.com/solutions/7227
 Before converting the VM to a template, you will need to setup up access for the Ansible host to configure the individual VMs.
 This is explained in the next section.